jarviscanada/jarvis_data_eng_AmanVirani/linux_sql/README.md

 ```
 bash [full_file_path]/host_usage.sh [psql_host] [psql_port] [db_name] [psql_user] [psql_password] > /tmp/host_usage.log
 ```
--The above command will add this to crontab jobs and it should look like as follows :
+- The above command will add this to crontab jobs and it should look like as follows :
 ```
 * * * * * bash /home/centos/dev/jrvs/bootcamp/linux_sql/host_agent/scripts/host_usage.sh localhost 5432 host_agent postgres password > /tmp/host_usage.log
 ```
 # Implemenation
 The implementation of the project are in the following steps:-
-- 1. Create a google cloud platform to setup the virtual machine with CentOS 7 which is going to be used to develop the project.
+1. Create a google cloud platform to setup the virtual machine with CentOS 7 which is going to be used to develop the project.
-- 2. After the VM i.e(virtual machine) install the VNC Viewer to run the JRD(Jarvis Remote Desktop)
+2. After the VM i.e(virtual machine) install the VNC Viewer to run the JRD(Jarvis Remote Desktop)
-- 3. Initialize the docker and postgresSQL for the database.
+3. Initialize the docker and postgresSQL for the database.
-- 4. Use crontab to schedule the script of host_usage to store every minute in the database.
+4. Use crontab to schedule the script of host_usage to store every minute in the database.
-- 5. Validate the sql queries.
+5. Validate the sql queries.

-**Note:-** The google cloud platform will charge your credit/debit card for using compute engine for virtual machine.
+**Note:-** The google cloud platform will **CHARGE** your credit/debit card for using compute engine for virtual machine.

 ## Architecture
 Draw a cluster diagram with three Linux hosts, a DB, and agents (use draw.io website).
 Image must be saved to the `assets` directory.